Medicare Part A

 Deductible

-Under Part A, you will be required to pay a deductible of $1,632 (as set by Medicare for the year 2024) for each benefit period.
-This deductible provides coverage for the first 60 days of your hospital stay.
+Under Part A, for each benefit period you will pay your Part A deductible of $1,600 (set by Medicare for year 2023).
+This deductible will cover you for the first 60 days of your hospital stay.

 Days 61 to 90